theplatapi/ClimateStationVisualizer/README.md

         * It's too narrow when window is taller than it is wide
     * [x] Add station names to stations without city or country
     * [x] Center loading wheel
-    * [ ] Add latency to D3 transitions
-        * Too difficult with little reward
 20. Performance v3
     * Get the selector drawing to stay above 30 fps
     * [ ] Speed up selector drawing